 Reviewers who “share in-depth research, rather than thin content that simply summarizes a bunch of products, services, or other things” will be rewarded by the update, it is intended to say.

-Below is the screenshot of the old version of the official ranking systems guide page from Google https://web.archive.org/web/20230301093645/https://developers.google.com/search/docs/appearance/ranking-systems-guide
+Below is the link to the old version of the official ranking systems guide page from Google https://web.archive.org/web/20230301093645/https://developers.google.com/search/docs/appearance/ranking-systems-guide

 When removing items from the list, Google has its own procedure.
 Interestingly, Google stopped using the page experience system but left it on the primary list.
 The remaining elements—such as mobile-friendliness rankings, page speed, and secure site systems—were also removed from the list of retired elements.
 The tutorial explaining Google’s ranking systems—the “underlying technologies” that generate search engine results pages—was removed in parts.
 In the past 18 months, Google has talked extensively about the value of the page experience, so its abrupt disappearance is intriguing.